pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

    Writing model state to file `output.nc'...

-If the ``proj4`` attribute contains the string "``+init=epsg:XXXX``" where ``XXXX`` is either 3413 or 3031, PISM will also create a CF-conforming ``mapping`` variable describing the projection in use.
+If the ``proj4`` attribute contains the string "``+init=epsg:XXXX``" where ``XXXX`` is 3413, 3031, or 26710, PISM will also create a CF-conforming ``mapping`` variable describing the projection in use.

 "Mapping" variables following CF metadata conventions in input files are copied to output files (including ``-extra_file``\s) but are **not** used to compute corrected cell areas